Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 • 1024 Terabytes from a PT (Petabyte)

-For now, our regular Computers support up to 15 Terabytes of Memory.
-The highest capacity of hard disk in 2021 is 15 TB manufactured by Western Digital.
-In the future, you may also see hard disks with Petabytes (PB), Exabytes (EB), Zettabytes (ZB), Yottabytes (YB), Brontobytes (BB), and Geopbytes (GPB).
+Currently, most regular Computers support up to 15 Terabytes of Memory.
+The highest capacity of hard disk in 2024 is 30TB from Seagate.
+A couple years back it was 15 TB manufactured by Western Digital.
+In the future, we may see hard disks with capacities measured in Petabytes (PB), Exabytes (EB), Zettabytes (ZB), Yottabytes (YB), Brontobytes (BB), and Geopbytes (GPB).

-What are the Types of Computer Storage Devices?
+Types of Computer Storage Devices:

 Generally, there are two types of Computer Storage Devices.
 Those are Primary Memory and Secondary Storage Devices.